 The Nkuhlu picnic spot is the only stopover on the road between Lower Sabie and Skukuza.
 Nkuhlu is the Swazi name for the Natal Mahogany.
 Surrounded by giant trees, it is lovely and offers stunning views of the Sabie River.

-Popular as a bbq spot, a small shop provides only the barest essentials and a few basic prepared meals.
+Popular as a BBQ spot, a small shop provides only the barest essentials and a few basic prepared meals.
 Many water birds, including the giant kingfisher, goliath heron, and African jacana, are abundant here.
 The river also attracts large numbers of mammal, especially during the dry season.

 Tshokwane is the most popular picnic spot in the Kruger National Park.
 It is situated centrally between Skukuza, Satara, and Lower Sabie Rest Camps.
 The picnic spot is large enough to accommodate many visitors and can sometimes be very busy.
 Most of Kruger's mammals are spotted here from time to time.